 Article 10: AMENDMENTS and REVIEW

-Amendments to the Bylaws may be proposed by a majority of the EC or by a petition, sent to the CEO, which bears the signatures of at least 5 members.
+Amendments to the Bylaws may be proposed by a majority of the EC or by a petition, sent to the President, which bears the signatures of at least 5 members.

 Amendments of the Bylaws require a majority vote of the members attending the AGM, including EC members.
 Notice of proposed amendments, together with rationale statements shall be posted on the Association website 10 days prior to voting.